Zhihong0321/trading-bot/README.md

 1. Finish the authenticated order placement logic inside `TradeExecutor`.
 2. Persist trades, metrics, and logs for daily review.
 3. Add unit tests covering the strategy and indicator components.
-4. Build a dashboard (CLI or web) to monitor latency, PnL, and connection health in real time.
+4. Persist simulation results to disk or a database for longitudinal analysis and comparison across parameter sweeps.

 > **Disclaimer:** This code is provided for educational purposes.
 Trading
 > cryptocurrencies carries risk; run extensive paper trading before deploying